1Department of Obstetrics and Gynecology, Women and Children’s Hospital, Hull University Teaching Hospitals NHS Trust, Hull-02045, England.

 Conclusion

-While endometrial/decidual cast is not associated with a deleterious health effect, it can be distressing to patients and a diagnostic challenge to clinicians, unfamiliar with it.
+While endometrial/decidual cast is not associated with a deleterious health effect, it can be distressing to patients and a diagnostic challenge to clinicians unfamiliar with it.
 More research into underpinning pathways and disease associations is needed.

-Passage of tissue per vagina is not an unusual presentation in gynaecology especially in the context of an early pregnancy.
-However, differential diagnoses of such a presentation include aborted pregnancy, sarcoma botryoides, polyp, and very rarely endometrial/decidual cast [1,2].
+Passage of tissue per vagina is not an unusual presentation in gynecology, especially in the context of an early pregnancy.
+However, differential diagnoses of such a presentation include aborted pregnancy, sarcoma botryoides, polyp, and very rarely endometrial/decidual cast [1-2].
 An endometrial cast is the expulsion of the near entirety of the endometrial lining of the uterine cavity, often maintaining the shape of the uterus [3].
-It is also known as membranous dysmenorrhoea due to the gross appearance of the tissue passed and the pain often associated with its passage.
+It is also known as membranous dysmenorrhea due to the gross appearance of the tissue passed and the pain often associated with its passage.
+The human endometrium undergoes cyclical dynamic remodeling, increasing in thickness in response to progesterone secreted by the corpus luteum in the secretory menstrual phase.
+This results in a thick, glandular, vascularized endometrium with white blood cells known as decidua in preparation for the implantation of the embryo.
+As a result of this mechanism, the use of progesterone-containing pills may lead to the possibility of developing endometrial/decidual casts [4-5].
+This mechanism may be the etiology underpinning the many reported cases of passage of endometrial cast following the use of a progesterone-containing contraceptive in some teenage girls as well as those who have used oral contraceptive pills (OCP) for the management of heavy menstrual bleeding (HMB) [6-7].

-A 16-year-old nulliparous girl presented to the Emergency Gynaecology Unit with a history of sudden passage of tissue per vagina following a short duration of per vagina bleeding and crampy abdominal pain – both of which spontaneously resolved after complete tissue expulsion.
+A 16-year-old nulliparous girl presented to the Emergency Gynecology Unit with a history of sudden passage of tissue per vagina following a short duration of per vagina bleeding and crampy abdominal pain—both of which spontaneously resolved after complete tissue expulsion.
 She had been on regular use of Rigevidon® (a combined oral contraceptive pill containing ethinylestradiol and levonorgestrel) for three months as a means of contraception.
 She has had a normal and regular menstrual cycle since attaining menarche at age 12 and there was no past medical history of note.
+On examination, she had a normal body mass index.
+There was neither pallor nor abdominal tenderness, and a speculum examination performed with consent and a chaperone present showed a normal appearance of the vulva and vagina and a long, closed cervix with no active bleeding.
+Her observations were completely normal.
+Urine pregnancy test was negative, and the ultrasound scan showed an empty uterus and normal pelvis.
+Gross examination of the tissue showed a 14cm long, flat, fleshy mass with an intrauterine outline.
+Confirmatory histology has been received.

 Incidence